 architecture

 Architectural decision-making framework.
-Requirements analysis, trade-off evaluation, and ADR documentation for robust system design.
+Includes requirements analysis, trade-off evaluation, and ADR documentation templates for systematic system design.

 Introduction